An $(\aleph_0,k+2)$-Theorem for $k$-Transversals: Introduction

 Theorem~\ref{Thm:Main1} is sharp, in the sense that both conditions of Definition~\ref{def:near-balls} are needed.
 To see that the first condition is needed, let $\F=\{e_n\}_{n=1}^{\infty}$ be a family of pairwise intersecting segments inside the unit disc in $\Re^2$ such that no three of them have a point in common.
 Clearly, $\F$ satisfies the second condition of Definition~\ref{def:near-balls} and the $(\aleph_0,2)$-property w.r.t. points, and yet, it cannot be pierced by a finite number of points.

 To see that the less standard second condition is needed, consider the family $\F'=\{B((2^n,0),\frac{2^n}{4}) \cup e_n\}_{n=1}^{\infty}$, where $\{e_n\}$ are the elements of the family $\F$ defined above.
 (Namely, each set in $\F'$ is the union of a segment near the origin, and a large disc which lies `far' from the origin.)
 The family $\F'$ satisfies the first condition of Definition~\ref{def:near-balls} and the $(\aleph_0,2)$-property w.r.t. points, and yet, it cannot be pierced by a finite number of points.
 This example can be easily modified to make the elements of $\F$ connected.
+It will be interesting to find out whether such an example can be obtained also under a convexity assumption.

 Theorem \ref{Thm:Main1} requires a significant assumption -- namely, that the elements of the family are \textbf{compact} near-balls.
 In the case $k=0$ this is clear that the compactness assumption is neccessary.
 (Consider, for example, the family $ \{ (0,\frac{1}{n}) \}_{n=1,2,\ldots} \subset \Re $).
 We show by an explicit construction that the compactness assumption is essential also in the case $k=1$, even for planar discs. \begin{proposition} There exists an infinite family $\mathcal{F}$ of open discs in the plane that satisfies the $(3,3)$-property (and so, also the $(\aleph_0,3)$-property) with respect to $1$-transversals (i.e., piercing by lines), but cannot be pierced by a finite number of lines. \end{proposition} Note that such a strong example could not be obtained for families of closed discs in the plane, since, by Theorem~\ref{Thm:Alon-Kalai}, a family of compact convex sets in the plane that satisfies the $(3,3)$-property with respect to piercing by lines, admits a bounded-sized line transversal.